 (Everyone: Welcome Now!)

-Bright blessings to you in 2011.
-May this year bring you wonderful food, friends, and fun.
+Bright blessings to you in the coming year.
+May it bring you wonderful food, friends, and fun.

 And may you continue to receive such good wishes, even long after the official giving-new-years-blessings time is past.